sj1607/Haunter/README.md

 **IDs:** You can find all game-specific identifiers in the `IDS/` folder.

 ## Credits
-This project wouldn't be possible without the work of the community:

 * **JRPC Class :** I forgot where i found it lol, but credit to him.
 * **Se7enSins :** Some IDs [WaW IDs](https://www.se7ensins.com).